 By any means, this is not an extensive list of possible live streaming trends we may be witnessing in 2021.
-A fascinating landscape of opportunities for streamers, viewers, and brands alike unfolds almost every day.
-The key to success, just like with successful video game streaming channels, is catching the new wave faster than others and using it’s potential to maximize its effect.
+A fascinating landscape of opportunities for streamers, viewers, and brands alike unfolds almost every day – check how creative brands are working with live streaming and partnering with streamers on successful marketing campaigns.
+The key to success, just like with successful video game streaming channels, is catching the new wave faster than others and using its potential to maximize its effect.

 The core of this article was first published on Adweek.